 The second game, Martian Memorandum.
 Aside from all the unfair scenarios, such as preparing to survive for several days in a fridge, you can get screwed bad at the casino on Mars: if, while in the mob boss's office, you fail to do and get everything necessary before you leave, then you're boned.
 Trying to go back there ever again gets you murdered instantly.
 But you do have to go there the first time to move the plot.

-On the other hand, trying to get the Good Ending of said game is pure Hell on the scale all the way through.
+On the other hand, trying to get the Good Ending of said game is firmly on the Cruel end of the scale all the way through.
 Unless you use the "jky" cheat code to see your exact karma points and event flags, you have no way of knowing where, how or if you went wrong.

 A big one in Out of This World, among other examples: If the player floods the cave with water but fail to shoot out the wall of the pit so the player can get back into the flooded caverns as well as cross the pit, then the player will be unable to progress.
 The player also get stuck if Buddy gets killed.
 Fortunately the game's checkpoint system is based on tasks, not on locations.
 The player can always die after screwing up and even if that's not possible, a password can still be used that tales the player to the last checkpoint.
 There are no passwords that takes the player to an unbeatable situation.